-Do you daydream about glimpsing a mermaid?
+Do you daydream about seeing a real mermaid?
 Such a spotting might be the highlight of any day out on the water.
 But before you get too lost in your imagination, beware: eerie tales about mermaids say they're actually a harbinger of doom.

 Don't believe the Disney hype about mermaids being sweet fish-women seeking their soulmates.
 In reality, sinister mermaid mythology characterizes them as sea monsters worthy of any horror film.
 Mermaids and mermen have many tools at their disposal to bring about your untimely end.
 They may channel a storm, lure your ship into the rocks, drive you mad with their singing - or even feast on your flesh.
 These scary mermaid stories prove that they're some of the creepiest things in the sea.

 "The Little Mermaid" is a sinister morality tale by 19th-century Danish author Hans Christian Andersen.
 Like the beloved Disney film, it follows a mermaid’s quest to win the heart of the handsome prince whose life she saves from the water.
 Unlike the beloved Disney film, the original story takes a dark turn when the mermaid is unable to win the prince’s heart.

 Mute and alone, she is doomed to be transformed into sea foam because fish girls have no souls and cannot go to heaven.
 Her sisters sell their hair to the sea witch in exchange for a dagger that the mermaid must use to pierce the prince in his sleep.
 If she lets his blood wash over her feet, she will regrow her tail and return to the ocean.